Rel Primer: Basic Syntax

 - You install their definitions — hence the term “installed view.”

 Database logic is defined by a set of rules.
-Each derived relation can refer to other derived relations, relations defined in libraries such as the stdlib, and base relations.
+Each derived relation can refer to other derived relations, relations defined in libraries such as the Standard Library, and base relations.

-Some quick things to know about rules, ordef
+Some quick things to know about rules, also known as definitions:

 - Their order does not matter.

-- They add up because relations in Rel are the union of their definitions.
+- They add up because a relation in Rel is the union of its definitions.
 Suppose you have:

 def myrel = {}